doycode/mlgorithms/mlgorithms/neural_genetic/README.md

 * **fitness_plot(self)**

-      Plot the maximum fitness of each generation of genetic algorithm.
+      In NGA, fitness function is the prediction accuracy of the model.
+This method realizes the function of plotting the maximum fitness of each generation of the genetic algorithm.

       Returns: None